Pharmacy guidelines and FAQs

 • Can the formulary change?

-Yes, Providence Medicare Advantage Plans may make certain changes to our drug list during the year.
-Most changes in the drug list happen at the beginning of each year (January 1).
+Yes, Providence Medicare Advantage Plans may make certain changes to our Drug List during the year.
+Most changes in the Drug List happen at the beginning of each year (January 1).
 However, during the year there may also be changes.
 For example, the plan might:

 • Move a drug to a higher or lower cost-sharing tier.
 This does not apply to our D-SNP plans, non-formulary drugs, or Specialty drugs.